FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2024-03-24-the-code-review-chronicles.md

     The toOl Is not working!

-    I neED iT fOr YeStErDaY
+    I neED iT... fOr YeStErDaY

 Sounds familiar?